jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

     2. Install the following packages to the virtual env: scipy, scikit-learn, pandas, nltk, ordered_set
     3. Activate the virtual environment

-3. Run transform.py (and observe results in console).
+3. Run transform.py in the main project directory (and observe results in console).

 4. After completion of transform.py, Run analysis.py (and observe results in console).